googlemaps/js-api-loader/MIGRATION.md

 }
 ```

-However, all the examples from the 1.x version can also be written based
+However, all the examples from the 1.x version can still be written based
 on the 2.x version, since – besides returning the library object – the
 `importLibrary()` function also populates the global `google.maps` namespace.